ShayBox/Launcher-Curseforge/README.md

 # PolyMC-Curseforge

+Notice: This no longer works, Curseforge has shut down their internal API in favour of a new one.
+Their new API doesn't currently have all required endpoints, and requires authentication with approval to get access.

 A simple Go program that handles Curseforge's custom protocol and ccip files
 1. Reads the [CurseForge] `.ccip` file or `curseforge://` protocol
 2. Requests the [CurseForge] to get the zip url